Basics of Chronobiology

 - Infradian Rhythms– these are rhythms that last more than 24 hours and are repeated only every few days, weeks, months, or even once per year.
-For example, infradian rhythms control bird migration and lunar rhythms and semi-lunar rhythms associated with tidal waves; the menstrual cycle is also controlled my infradian rhythms.
+For example, the menstrual cycle is controlled by infradian rhythms.

 - Circadian Rhythms– these rhythms take approximately 24 hours, such as the human sleep/wake cycle, which can dramatically affect wellbeing.
 For example, we know that people who work the night shift are at a significantly higher risk for several diseases, including breast and prostate cancer.
 The circadian rhythm also regulates food intake and heat retention or loss.

-Each physiological system, such as the gastrointestinal tract or the kidneys, has its own rhythm.
-Every disease also has its own time-based pattern – including common ailments like heart disease, diabetes, fatty liver disease, and arthritis.
+Each physiological system, such as the gastrointestinal tract or the kidneys, has its rhythm.
+Every disease also has its time-based pattern – including common ailments like heart disease, diabetes, fatty liver disease, and arthritis.
 Roughly 80 conditions are deemed sleep-related.
 Asthma, depression, and epileptic seizures are especially affected by the inner clock.
-The psychiatric effects of the circadian cycle are most easily seen when considering seasonal affective disorder, but experts point out that there is also a higher incidence of depressive episodes after a westward flight and manic episodes after flying east.
+The psychiatric effects of the circadian cycle are most easily seen when considering seasonal affective disorder.
+Still, experts point out that there is also a higher incidence of depressive episodes after a westward flight and manic episodes after flying east.

 Chronophysiology investigates time-based manifestations of physiologic processes.
 It assesses cyclic nervous, endocrine, metabolic, and other interactions influenced by biologic temporal characteristics and their relations with the environment.

-The ChronodietTMspecifies that 40% of the diet come from carbohydrate, 30% of calories should come from protein, and 30% of calories should come from fat.
+The ChronodietTM specifies that 40% of the calories should come from carbohydrates, 30% from protein, and 30% from fat.
 Breakfast should be nearly 100% carbohydrate, lunch should be a mix of protein and carbohydrate, and dinner should be all protein.
-Ideally, there are five hours of fasting between breakfast and lunch and lunch and dinner, with a twelve hour fast overnight.
+Ideally, there are five hours of fasting between breakfast and lunch and lunch and dinner, with a twelve-hour fast overnight.
 A sample menu might look like:

 Breakfast (7 am) – Oatmeal and berries; a small banana

-Lunch (12 pm) – A sandwich made of oven-roasted chicken, cheese, lettuce, and tomato on whole wheat bread; a bowl of vegetable soup, and a small container of yogurt
+Lunch (noon) – A sandwich made of oven-roasted chicken, cheese, lettuce, and tomato on whole-wheat bread; a bowl of vegetable soup, and a small container of yogurt

 Dinner (5 pm) – Roasted salmon and Brussel sprouts with a small side salad (oil and vinegar dressing)